Master of Business Administration — Online MBA

 - GMAT and fee waivers are available for qualified applicants

 The online MBA curriculum can be completed in as few as 16 months.
-Online MBA courses sharpen your business skills by offering you a choice to complete your degree with a major, a choice of four concentrations, or a combination of concentrations.
+Online MBA courses sharpen your business skills by offering you a choice to complete your degree with a major, a choice of five concentrations, or a combination of concentrations.

 Major/One Concentration: 44 Credits